PTAN Lookup: What Is a PTAN Number?

 - What is a PTAN?

-- A PTAN (Provider Transaction Access Number) is a Medicare identifier assigned by a MAC to a provider upon enrollment — distinct from the universal NPI.
+- A PTAN is a Medicare identifier assigned by a MAC upon enrollment; it is distinct from the national NPI assigned through NPPES.

 - How does a PTAN differ from an NPI?

-- An NPI is a universal, permanent identifier for all HIPAA-covered providers.
-A PTAN is a MAC-specific enrollment identifier used for Medicare billing in a specific jurisdiction.
+- An NPI is a permanent national identifier that HIPAA-covered providers must obtain for standard transactions.
+A PTAN is a MAC-specific Medicare enrollment identifier used in a particular jurisdiction.

 - Can a provider have multiple PTANs?